ToryFriday/FinTalk/documentation/testing-guide.md

 ## Overview

-This guide provides comprehensive information about testing the Blog Post Manager application.
+This guide provides comprehensive information about testing the FinTalk application.
 The testing strategy includes unit tests, integration tests, and end-to-end tests to ensure reliability and maintainability.

 ## Testing Philosophy